fkie-cad/windowsScripts/README.md

 # Some useful (batch) scripts
-Last updated: 17.10.2024
+Last updated: 12.06.2025

 Most of the scripts are used in daily work and are well tested.
 Some of them are less tested.
-They all may have bugs or just work in some specific environments or for specific tasks.
+They all may have bugs or just work in some specific environment or are useful just for specific tasks.

 If mainly copy-and-pasted from somewhere else, it should have been noted in the script or the description.

 Use them at your own risk without any warranty.

 Some/Most change registry values or other system settings.
-**So use them at your own risk, read them carefully beforehand, make back ups of your system before using them or test them on a VM.**
+**So use them at your own risk, read them carefully beforehand, make backups of your system/registry before using them or test them on a VM.**

 Mostly there are pure batch scripts, some are ps1 some are py.